Home Majors Food Science and Technology

-Food Science and Technology Degree
+Food Science and Technology

 Students study food chemistry, microbiology, processing techniques, safety regulations, and product development from lab to shelf.
 Graduates typically pursue careers as food scientists, quality assurance managers, product developers, and FDA regulatory specialists.
 The food industry consistently offers strong salaries given the critical importance of food safety and innovation.

-What Food Science and Technology Graduates Do
+What Food Science and Technology graduates do

 Your degree in Food Science and Technology puts you at the critical link between the farm and the consumer.
 In the lab as a food scientist, you'll develop new products, reformulate recipes for better nutrition, or run sensory panels to perfect a new flavor.
 On the factory floor, you might work as a food batchmaker, operating equipment to mix large-scale recipes, or as a technician, pulling samples for quality and safety testing.
 Another path leads to agricultural management, where you’ll oversee crop cycles, manage supply chain logistics, and make key business decisions for large-scale food producers.